 The Blogging Platform I Recommend

-I recommend Word Press because it is very customizable, has extended functionality with the use of plugins, SEO friendly e.t.c
+I recommend Word Press because it is very customizable, has extended functionality with the use of plugins, is SEO friendly e.t.c

 - Head to your Namecheap Cpanel account and login